-It is estimated that 2 out of 3 youth will be exposed to childhood trauma before the age of 16.
-Traumatic childhood experiences such as abuse, neglect, loss of a loved one, domestic violence, parental substance abuse, natural disasters, and other life-altering events impact how a child views him or herself and responds to the world.
-Trauma impacts important regions of the brain responsible for problem-solving, emotion regulation and memory.
+It is estimated that 2 out of 3 youth will be exposed to trauma before the age of 16.
+Traumatic childhood experiences such as abuse, neglect, parental substance abuse, natural disasters, and other life-altering events impact how a child views themself and responds to the world.
+Trauma impacts regions of the brain responsible for problem-solving, emotion regulation and memory.

 Childhood Trauma Has Lifelong Effects

-With a trauma-informed approach, a child’s treatment is focused on providing safe environments, practicing self-regulation and cognitive processing skills, and identifying resources to support the children as they transition back to their home community.
+With a trauma-informed approach, a child’s treatment is focused on providing safe environments, practicing self-regulation and cognitive processing skills, and identifying resources to support the child as they transition back to their home community.

 - Partnered with The Annie E. Casey Foundation, Child Trends, and Dr. Glenn Saxe of New York University to launch one of the largest longitudinal studies in the U.S. on the impact of trauma-informed care